Subjective Extremeness: Contrast Effects in the Perception of Stock Returns

 Date Written: March 15, 2021

 Stock returns convey information to investors about fundamental values.
-But, do all investors perceive the same stock return in the same way?
-Using a large dataset of retail investor trading decisions, we show that different investors respond differently to the same return, and that these differences are driven by the comparison of the return to investors' personal return experiences from the small set of stocks they own.
-The effect is economically large, robust to model specification, and stronger when investors are more likely to remember their return experiences.
-Overall, our findings suggest that contrast effects create considerable subjectivity in the perception of stock returns.
+But do all investors perceive a specific stock return homogenously?
+Using a large dataset of retail investor trading decisions, we show that investors respond differently to the same return.
+These different responses are caused by the investor's comparison of the specific return with their personal return experiences from the few stocks they own.
+The effect is stronger when investors' return experiences are likely to be remembered more vividly, and extends to mutual fund managers and corporate executives.
+Overall, our findings suggest that contrast effects create considerable subjectivity in the perception of stock returns and considerable variability in subsequent actions.

 JEL Classification: G11, G02, D14